 Larry Magid is a technology journalist and an Internet safety advocate.

 Larry serves as on-air technology analyst for CBS News, is co-director of ConnectSafely.org and founder of SafeKids.com.
 He also writes columns that appear on CNET News, Huffington Post, Forbes.com and in the San Jose Mercury News and other newspapers.

 His technology reports can be heard daily on CBS News and CBS affiliates throughout the U.S. and he has a daily tech segment on KCBS radio in San Francisco.
-He’s a regular contributor to BBC World Service, BBC Today Programme and an occasional guest on National Public Radio’s Talk of the Nation.
+He’s a regular contributor to BBC World Service, BBC Today Programme and an occasional guest on National Public Radio.
 He is often called upon for commentary by CBS television news, CNN and Fox News, BBC, and Al Jazeera and has appeared on the all of the major network evening and morning news programs.
 He has also been a frequent contributor to the New York Times and was, for 19 years, a syndicated columnist for the Los Angeles Times when his columns appeared in newspapers around the world, including The Washington Post.

 Larry is author or co-author of nine books including the best-selling Little PC Book along with Cruising Online: Larry Magid’s Guide to the New Digital Highways, The Fully Powered PC, Electronic Link, MySpace Unraveled and Mini-Manual for a Free University.

 In 1993, in an effort to save Polly Klass, Magid was the first person to post an image of a missing child online, which led to his work with the National Center for Missing & Exploited Children where he now serves on its board of directors.